katholiek-onderwijs-vlaanderen/sri-client/README.md

 # sri-client #

-* this is the project with all kind of utilities mainly as angular services.
+* this is the project with all kind of utilities for clients which are using  A [sri4node][sri4node-project] API.
 * version 1.0.0

 ## sri-clients ##